docs

 - Waystar is enterprise revenue cycle, often above billing-company price points

-The harder question is not whether each vendor has billing features.
-The harder question is whether the billing-company workflow is the product center, or a configuration layer on top of practice-management software.
-That distinction shows up in the data model, the permission system, the pricing structure, and what the upgrade path looks like as you add clients.
+Every vendor here has billing features.
+The question that separates them is whether the billing-company workflow is the product center or a configuration layer on top of practice-management software.
+That shows up in the data model, the permission system, the pricing structure, and the upgrade path as you add clients.

-Treat vendor pages as source material, not as final buying answers.
-Use them to build a shortlist, then test the workflows your team performs every week against each shortlist candidate.
+Treat vendor pages as source material, not buying answers.
+Use them to build a shortlist, then test the workflows your team runs every week against each candidate.

 Specialty matters more than vendor marketing suggests

 A vendor strong in primary care billing may underperform in cardiology, orthopedics, behavioral health, or anesthesia.
-The TruBridge RCM evaluation guide and most published evaluation frameworks emphasize verifying direct experience in your specialty before signing.
-Ask the vendor for two references in the same specialty and the same revenue cycle complexity (institutional versus professional billing, anesthesia time units, behavioral health authorization handling, DME claim formats, dental cross-coding, etc.).
-Generic references do not predict performance in a complex specialty.
+The TruBridge RCM evaluation guide and most published frameworks tell you to verify direct experience in your specialty before signing.
+Ask for two references in the same specialty at the same revenue-cycle complexity: institutional versus professional billing, anesthesia time units, behavioral health authorization handling, DME claim formats, dental cross-coding.
+A generic reference does not predict performance in a complex specialty.

 Staff credentials matter on the vendor side too: look for teams with Certified Professional Coders (CPC), Certified Coding Specialists (CCS), and Certified Billing and Coding Specialists (CBCS).
 Third-party validation like the HFMA Peer Reviewed designation or Best in KLAS recognition is worth checking, though absence of either is not disqualifying for a younger vendor.